How Leyton helped MPN UK Limited approach projects differently from an R&D perspective.

 For MPN the result was a nice to have cash injection, meaning that they can look at projects differently from an R&D perspective moving forwards.
 This is a benefit they weren’t aware of and it was nice to get cash back to help their balance sheet and may allow them to employ additional technical staff that can specialise in this area and win more work in the future.
 They will be building this cash injection into their annual budget forecast in the future.

-How Leyton helped Manalo & White receive a tax relief benefit to purchase software to enter new...Case Studies - September 22, 2020
+How Leyton helped Gerco Fas move into a financial position to spend more time developing new...Case Studies - September 22, 2020